lukasjenks/archinstallationguide/README.md

 Optional, but provides many helpful GUI apps:

 `pacman -S kde-applications`

+### (47)
+Install and start the ntp daemon, which will keep your system time in sync.
+Note that if you are dual booting, you will have to change your windows settings to avoid conflicts in general between Linux and Windows.

+`pacman -S ntp`
+`systemctl enable ntp`
+`systemctl start ntp`

 ### (48)
 Enable the sddm display manager for initialization upon startup